Pip-Install-Party/Tokenization/README.md

-# Program 1 - Ignoring Comments
+# Program 2 - Tokenization

-This program utilizes a procedurally-driven deterministic finite state automoton (DFA) to identify comments and remove them from file(s).
+This program will identify and remove comments from an input test file using a deterministic finite state automoton (DFA) before using a DFA to convert the input file into a series of tokens.

 Authored by: Blake Marshall, Brandon Robinson, Holden Ea, Rolando Yax, and Jacob Sellers